null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/yi_sang_blade.png)

-BL Yi Sang is an exaggeration of BL Sinclair, with the lowest variance in the game and no aggregate to make use of it.
-His S2 and S3 can be expected to perform the same regardless of sanity.
-Having poise count on both his S2 and passive makes him relatively okay at stacking it as well, giving him a decent amount of power from kit effects.
-Flank Thrust has decent raw damage, which can be attributed to being a multicoin with high offense level.
+\+ Can be thought of as an exaggeration of BL Sinclair, with the lowest variance of all plus coin units but no clash aggregate to make use of it
+\+ S2 and S3 can be expected to perform the same regardless of sanity
+\+ Having poise count on both his S2 and passive makes him relatively okay at stacking it as well, giving him a decent amount of power from kit effects
+\+ Flank Thrust has decent raw damage, which can be attributed to being a multicoin with high offense level

-However, his horrendous lack of high rolls will make his clashes either extremely safe or reliant on the enemy to flip tails (most often the latter).
-Analysis that applies to BL Sinclair can generally apply to BL Yi Sang, and vice versa.
+\- Horrendous lack of high rolls will make his clashes either extremely safe or reliant on the enemy to flip tails— most often the latter
+\- Analysis that applies to BL Sinclair can typically apply to BL Yi Sang, and vice versa

 ---